Law of Storms

 A wild day of south-easterly winds, so strong I could hardly stand up, bringing vast waves crashing over the skerries.

-It was the day I lost my rucksack holding all my drawings and materials; it was blown into the air and claimed by the sea.
+That day I lost my rucksack holding all my drawings and materials; blown into the air and claimed by the sea.

-I have called these paintings the law of storms having come across a book by Henry Piddington, an English sea captain who sailed in east India and China, and wrote a book describing his studies in meteorology of tropical storms and hurricanes.
+Henry Piddington, an English sea captain who sailed in east India and China, wrote a book Law of Storms describing his studies in meteorology of tropical storms and hurricanes.
 From his observations of ships caught in storms he noted the circular winds around a calm centre ran anticlockwise in the northern hemisphere and clockwise in the southern hemisphere.
 He introduced the name 'cyclone'.
 His book 'The Horn-Book for the Law of Storms for the Indian and China Seas' was first published in 1844.